pescarualex/mini_bankingCLI/README.md

 - MOD 97 IBAN validation (Romanian format)
 - Transaction management with rollback on failure
 - Audit trail logging for all key operations
+- BCrypt hash for password
+- `.env` for database credentials

 ---